dm5xx/xxFlexController/README.md

 A: Only a Hercules DJ Control Starlight USB controller is supported so far.
 Since its damn cheap and reliable, why wasting my time with others... :P

 Q: Can you support controller xyz?
 A: Yes, i can, but you need to donate one to me!
-Since this software is GLP3 - just create a pull request with a new controller impolemented.
+Since this software is GLP3 - just create a pull request with a new controller implemented.
 I will add it to the project.

 Q: Can you please add function xyz?
 A: Yes, i can - if you cant, i wld add this function if the need and the time permits.